-The Evolution of Justin Bieber in 19 Photos
+Happy 28th Birthday, Biebs!
+Watch Justin Bieber Grow Up in Photos

 2012, L.A.

-As seen here at the American Music Awards, the singer became increasingly comfortable with hair gel and a bad boy vibe.
+As seen here at the American Music Awards, the singer became increasingly comfortable with hair gel and started to embrace a bad-boy vibe.

 More tattoos = more edge.